-COMPLIANCE STATUS Sustainability Principles Compliance Outline YES NO PARTIAL N/A EXPLA- NATION ANNUAL REPORT WHERE RELATED INFORMATION IS DISCLOSED PUBLICLY (PAGE NO./LINK) A. Gene ral Principles l 1 A1.
-Strat tegy, Policy and Goals The Board of Directors should determine ESG-priority issues, risks and opportunities, and form ESG policies in accordance with them. х 54 - 81 A.1.1 For the sake of effective implementation of the aforesaid policies, internal directives, work procedures, etc. may be prepared for the corporation.
-For these policies, a decision of the Board of Directors should be taken and made public. х Mavi - Policies A1.2 Should determine and publicly disclose its short and long-term goals in line with its ESG policies. х 68 - 71 A2.
-Impl ementation / Monitoring 1 1 Should appoint and publicly disclose its committees/units in charge of implementation of ESG policies.
-X Mavi Sustainabili Committee Dutie and Working Principles A2.1 Committees/units in charge should report the activities carried out under the policies to the Board of Directors at least once a year and in any case, within the maximum periods of time stipulated for disclosure of annual reports in the regulations of the Board pertaining thereto. x Mavi Sustainabili Committee Dutie and Working Principles A2.2 Should formulate and publicly disclose the implementation and action plans in line with the short- and long-term goals determined as above. Х 68 - 71 A2.3 Should determine ESG Key Performance Indicators (KPIs) and declare them comparatively on an annual basis. х 68 - 71, 171 - 179 A2.4 Should declare innovation activities aimed to improve the sustainability performance in relation with business processes or products and services. х 54 - 181
+COMPLIAN ICE STATUS Sustainability Principles Compliance Outline YES NO PARTIAL N/A EXPLA- NATION ANNUAL REPORT WHERE RELATED INFORMATION IS DISCLOSED PUBLICLY (PAGE NO./LINK) A. Gene ral Principles A1.
+Strat tegy, Policy and Goals The Board of Directors should determine ESG-priority issues, risks and opportunities, and form ESG policies in accordance with them. Х 54 - 81 A.1.1 For the sake of effective implementation of the aforesaid policies, internal directives, work procedures, etc. may be prepared for the corporation.
+For these policies, a decision of the Board of Directors should be taken and made public. х Mavi - Policies A1.2 Should determine and publicly disclose its short and long-term goals in line with its ESG policies. Х 68 - 71 A2.
+Impl ementation / Monitoring 1 ı 1 1 Should appoint and publicly disclose its committees/units in charge of implementation of ESG policies. Х Mavi Sustainability Committee Duties and Working Principles A2.1 Committees/units in charge should report the activities carried out under the policies to the Board of Directors at least once a year and in any case, within the maximum periods of time stipulated for disclosure of annual reports in the regulations of the Board pertaining thereto.
+X Mavi Sustainability Committee Duties and Working Principles A2.2 Should formulate and publicly disclose the implementation and action plans in line with the short- and long-term goals determined as above. Х 68 - 71 A2.3 Should determine ESG Key Performance Indicators (KPIs) and declare them comparatively on an annual basis. х 68 - 71, 171 - 179 A2.4 Should declare innovation activities aimed to improve the sustainability performance in relation with business processes or products and services. Х 54 - 181

-1 A3.1 Should report and publicly disclose its sustainability performance, goals and actions at least once a year.
-Should provide information about its sustainability activities within its annual report. х 68 - 71 A3.2 It should provide information as to with which of the United Nations (UN) 2030 Sustainability Development Goals its activities are related. Х 68 - 71 A3.3 It should disclose information about lawsuits filed and/or completed against it in environmental, social and corporate governance issues. Х 181 - 221 A4.
-Veri fication A4.1 If verified by independent third parties (independent sustainability assurance providers), it should disclose its sustainability performance measures, and should endeavor to increase said verification actions. Х External assuranc process in place for G emissions CDP Clima Change 20 External Assuranc B. Enviro onmental Principles ' B1 Should declare its policies and practices, action plans, and environmental management systems (known as ISO 14001 standard) and programs. х 181 - 221 B2 Should disclose limitations to the environmental report that will be prepared under the Sustainability Principles, reporting period, reporting date, data collection process and restrictions in reporting conditions. Х 54 B3 Provided in A2.1. Х B4 Should disclose the incentives it offers for management of environmental issues, including the achievement of goals.
-92, 95 В5 Should disclose how environmental issues are integrated into business objectives and strategies. Х 78 - 81 B6 Provided in A2.4.
-B7 Should disclose how it manages environmental issues and integrates suppliers and customers into its strategies, not only in terms of direct operations, but also along the x 78 - 81
+A3.
+Reporting A3.1 Should report and publicly disclose its sustainability performance, goals and actions at least once a year.
+Should provide information about its sustainability activities within its annual report. х 68 - 71 A3.2 It should provide information as to with which of the United Nations (UN) 2030 Sustainability Development Goals its activities are related.
+X 68 - 71 A3.3 It should disclose information about lawsuits filed and/or completed against it in environmental, social and corporate governance issues. Х 181 - 221 A4.
+Verif ication 1 1 1 A4.1 If verified by independent third parties (independent sustainability assurance providers), it should disclose its sustainability performance measures, and should endeavor to increase said verification actions. х External assurance process in place for GHG emissions.
+CDP Climate Change 2022 External Assurance B. Enviro nmental Principles B1 Should declare its policies and practices, action plans, and environmental management systems (known as ISO 14001 standard) and programs. Х 181 - 221 B2 Should disclose limitations to the environmental report that will be prepared under the Sustainability Principles, reporting period, reporting date, data collection process and restrictions in reporting conditions. Х 54 В3 Provided in A2.1. Х В4 Should disclose the incentives it offers for management of environmental issues, including the achievement of goals.
+92, 95 B5 Should disclose how environmental issues are integrated into business objectives and strategies. Х 78 - 81 В6 Provided in A2.4. В7 Should disclose how it manages environmental issues and integrates suppliers and customers into its strategies, not only in terms of direct operations, but also along the corporation value chain. Х 78 - 81